juliomrc/react-typescript-package-template/README.md

         -   `sass` + `css-modules` + `typings for css`;
         -   `eslint` and `stylelint` integration on prd build;
         -   `webpack-bundle-analyser`.
+-   Circle CI configuration to check the build, the tests and upload them to codecov

 > _Note:_ This template does not support packages with styles yet.
 Although you can use styles and css modules in the examples, .css/scss/sass/less/... files are not processed by `tsc` and will not be included in the final package.